AbdulrhmanBI/Superstore2019_Analysis/README.md

-# Sample Superstore 2019: Professional Data Analysis
+# Sample Superstore 2019 Analysis

 This project analyzes the Sample Superstore 2019 dataset with Python to understand sales, profitability, customers, products, shipping, and returns.